b-r-oleary/acme/README.md

 - `matrix_elements.py`: which has some function definitions for calculating matrix elements (Mostly from chapter 5 of Brown and Carrington)
 - `molecule.py`: which introduces a `State` class that describes a molecular electronic state, and a `Molecule` class that contains a list of States and methods to evaluate transtion frequencies and plot energy level diagrams.

+## DatabaseAccess

+This is a repository of tools for accessing the ACME database.
+This introduces the database object `DatabaseAccess` that is built on top of a `pyodbc` connection.
+Data can be easily extracted and is put into `TimeSeriesArray` objects which enable easy plotting and saving.

 ## SymbolicManipulation

 This is a repository for add-ons to `sympy` a symbolic manipulation package for python.
 The file `./SymbolicManipulation/code/sympy_plotting.py` contains two methods `plots` and `manipulate` that extends the sympy plotting functionality to include a mathematica-like manipulate capabilities within an ipython notebook.